 The clock is ticking to file a Camp Lejeune claim.
 The Camp Lejeune Justice Act allows a two-year window for military personnel, civilians, or their legal representatives to file Camp Lejeune claims.
 Claims can be filed on behalf of those who lived or worked at Camp Lejeune for at least 30 days from August 1, 1953, to December 31, 1987, and were harmed by the toxic water.
 The Camp Lejeune claims process must occur before individuals can file a lawsuit.

 If you or someone you know has suffered an illness or passed away from a disease due to the Camp Lejeune water contamination, you should contact a lawyer familiar with the new Camp Lejeune legislation.
 If you have an illness other than the ones mentioned above or are unsure if you would qualify for compensation, an attorney can walk you through the Camp Lejeune legal process.
-The attorneys at Herman, Herman & Katz have the experience necessary to represent victims of water contamination.
+The attorneys at Herman, Katz, Gisleson & Cain have the experience necessary to represent victims of water contamination.
 Contact us online or call 1-844-943-7626 for a free consultation today.

 Comments for this article are closed.